Chronic lymphocytic leukemia

 Chronic lymphocytic leukemia has slightly increased in Minnesota

-The chronic lymphocytic leaukemia (CLL) incidence rate in Minnesota has slightly increased since 1988, with an annual change of 1.1%.
+The chronic lymphocytic leukemia (CLL) incidence rate in Minnesota has decreased since 2005, with an annual change of 1.2%.
 As with national data, incidence rates are about two times higher in males than in females.
-Minnesota incidence rates are among the highest in the nation in recent years, about 60% higher than the national incidence rate of CLL.
+Minnesota incidence rates are among the highest in the nation in recent years, about 60% higher than national rates.
 Since CLL is often an "accidental finding" of other medical tests, higher rates in Minnesota may be explained in part by good access to medical care.

-Since many CLL patients are never seen in a hospital, the higher than average incidence of CLL in Minnesota may also be explained in part by the fact that the Minnesota Cancer Surveillance System (MCSS) is laboratory-based and has more complete case ascertainment for this cancer than other central cancer registries (which are primarily hospital-based).
-From 2012 to 2014, an average of 271 cases of CLL in males and 149 cases of CLL in females were diagnosed in Minnesota residents each year.
+Many CLL patients are never seen in a hospital.
+The higher than average incidence of CLL in Minnesota may be explained in part by the fact that the Minnesota Cancer Reporting System (MCRS) is laboratory-based and has more complete case ascertainment than central cancer registries that are primarily hospital-based.
+From 2016 to 2018, an average of 280 cases of CLL in males and 147 cases of CLL in females were diagnosed in Minnesota residents each year.

 The rate of CLL is two times higher among males than females.
-CLL incidence increased by about 1.3% per year since 1988.
-Most recently, the age-adjusted incidence rate of CLL was 9.9 new cases per 100,000 males and 4.8 new cases per 100,000 females.
+In males, CLL incidence increased by about 2.0% per year between 1988 and 2007 and decreased 1.4% per year since then.
+Most recently, the age-adjusted incidence rate of CLL was 8.6 new cases per 100,000 males and 4.1 new cases per 100,000 females.

-CLL is extremely uncommon among children and young adults; over the last 10 years, less than 10 Minnesotans under the age of 35 were diagnosed with CLL.
-After that age, rates increase steadily with age for each sex.
+CLL is extremely uncommon among children and young adults.
+Over the last 10 years, less than 10 Minnesotans under the age of 35 were diagnosed with CLL.
+Rates increase steadily with age for each sex.

+Leukemia is a cancer of white blood cells.
 Chronic lymphocytic leukemia (CLL) is one type of leukemia.
-Leukemia is a cancer of the white blood cells (i.e., leukocytes), and CLL is a cancer of a certain type of white blood cell.
-Different types of CLL exist, and distinguishing among them is important for treatment decisions and prognoses.
+There are different types of CLL.
+Distinguishing among them is important for treatment decisions and prognoses.
 Current estimates are that more than 50% of CLL patients are diagnosed "incidentally" from blood work conducted for a different complaint.
 Symptoms, if present, may include painless swelling of the lymph nodes, fatigue, fever and infection, and/or unexplained weight loss.
 People can live many years with CLL and have few or no symptoms.

 What are the risk factors for CLL?